 "The government of towns corporate was altogether in the hands of traders and artificers."
-Adam Smith, quoted in K.B.
-Smellie, A History of Local Government (1963), p.17.
+Adam Smith, The Wealth of Nations, Book I, Chap X, Part II.

 This biographical survey of the Mayors of Newbury was prepared with the kind help of many people, including the descendants of former Mayors and the Friends of Newtown Road Cemetery.
-Assistance from Jane Burrell, David Peacock, Sue Ellis, Brian Sylvester, Judith Thomas, Phil Wood, Penelope Stokes, and Deirdre Duff is gratefully acknowledged.
+Assistance from Jane Burrell, David Peacock, Sue Ellis, Brian Sylvester, Judith Thomas, Phil Wood, Penelope Stokes, Deirdre Duff, Steve Miller, and Roy Tubb is gratefully acknowledged.
 The value of the many reports from the Newbury Weekly News will be evident.
 Notes by Roy Tubb in his publications have been helpful.
+Margo Payne (Mayor in 2018) kindly supplied her presentation on the Lady Mayors of Newbury to the Newbury District Field Club in 2023.